Go Back Email Link

 • ½ cup cornflour

-• Vegetable or neutral oil, to deep-fry
+• Vegetable or other neutral oil, for deep frying

 TO SERVE